Tanore Upazila: Administration

 Tanore Upazila is divided into Mundumala Municipality, Tanore Municipality, and seven union parishads: Badhair, Chanduria, Kalma, Kamargaon, Pachandar, Saranjai, and Talanda.
 The union parishads are subdivided into 211 mauzas and 169 villages.

 Education

-The literacy rate of Tanore Upazila is 48.8%.
+The literacy rate of Tanore Upazila is 72.31%.
 The area offers 127 primary schools (49 government and 78 non-government), 62 high/junior-high schools, 18 colleges (including 2 technical and vocational colleges) and 28 madrasas.

 Transport

 The Tanore sub-district can be reached by road.
 No railway connection is present.
 Tanore Upazila Parisad is approximately 30 kilometers away from the Rajshahi Bus stand.
 In the rainy season, the Shiba river is used to transport goods to this upazila.
-The area has 216 km of metalled road, 51 km semi-metalled road and 427 km unmetalled road.
+The area has 216km of metalled road, 51km semi-metalled road and 427km unmetalled road.